Latest Romanian News

 The following information is copied straight from the IMF for your convenience.
 Also, find it here: https://www.imf.org/en/Topics/imf-and-covid19/Policy-Responses-to-COVID-19#R

-Summary: The first case of COVID-19 was reported on February 26, 2020.
+Background.
+The first case of COVID-19 was reported on February 26, 2020.
 The government has implemented a range of measures to delay the spread of coronavirus and to support people, jobs, and businesses.
 This includes declaring national emergency, increased testing, social distancing measures, including the closure of schools and entertainment as well as travel and domestic movement restrictions, and capping prices of fuel and utilities.
 The estimate of GDP in Q4 2020, rebounded more strongly than expected by 5.3 percent (quarter-on-quarter) compared to Q3 .
 This resulted in an overall economic contraction rate of only 3.9% for 2020.
 This reflected the easing of lockdown restrictions, including the rebound in EU trading partners, and growth also continued to be supported by COVID-19 support measures and the lagging effects of construction sector stimulus in 2019.

 Key Policy Responses as of April 1, 2021